Sports Watch & Bike Computer Update, Garmin Rumours and more

 - Smaller companies like Sigma, Bryton, igSport, and Magene will continue to innovate as they catch up with the technology.
 Still, I can’t see them progressing much in their Western Europe or North America market shares.
 Magene is most likely to be the ‘best of the rest.’
 All seem to have relatively good hardware and core features, but their ecosystems lack punch.

-- Even lesser-known smartwatch and sports watch brands emanate from SE Asia and India.
+- Even lesser-known smartwatch and sports watch brands emanate from Southeast Asia and India.
 It would just take one of them to get some financial backing and buy Polar to become a global player rather than a struggling regional player few in the West have heard of or trust.

 Smart Fitness, Wear OS, WatchOS & Similar Smarts